Guide to the Health-related Travel and Rehabilitation-related Expense Claim Form VAC752

 • When submitting a claim for travel in a private motor vehicle (either yours or someone else’s), you should include the round-trip distance in kilometers recorded from the vehicle’s odometer, or using an online distance calculator.

-Please note: you should submit the distance travelled to and from your appointment only.
+• Submit the distance travelled to and from your appointment only.
 If you travelled extra distance for personal reasons, that distance cannot be included in your claim.

 • Air, bus, or train travel

 • Travel by air, bus (other than local transit), or train must be pre-approved by VAC in order to be covered as a health-related travel expense.
-When using these forms of travel, you must choose the most economical option, such as economy class, in order to receive reimbursement.
+When using these forms of travel, you must choose the most economical option, such as economy class, to receive reimbursement.

 • Taxi